JonathanMEdwards/subtext10/doc/language.md

 }

 ```
-or equivalently using a `do` structure:
+or equivalently using a `do` block:
 ```
 test {
   .customers[1] := do{.name := 'Joe Jr.'}